IBM/ibmi-bob/docs/integration/rdi.md

 ## Map RDi file and parser associations

 For Make to work properly, source and object files need to have different filenames.
-Most IBM i source member types do differ from their compiled object types in name, but for those that don't, Bob differentiates source from object by expecting the filename to end in `SRC`: `.CMDSRC`, `.MENUSRC`, and `.PNLGRPSRC`.
+Most IBM i source member types do differ from their compiled object types in name, but for those that don't, tobi differentiates source from object by expecting the filename to end in `SRC`: `.CMDSRC`, `.MENUSRC`, and `.PNLGRPSRC`.
 These file suffixes should be defined to RDi so that these file types open in the correct editor with proper syntax coloring.

 1. In RDi Preferences, navigate to `LPEX Editor` -> `Parsers` -> `Parser Associations`, then select the `CMD` document type:
    ![eclipse-parser-1](rdi.assets/eclipse-parser-1.png)